The Orwells: Disgraceland and Terrible Human Beings

 On March 24, 2014, The Orwells announced their new studio album Disgraceland through social media outlets.
-The album was released on June 3, 2014, and includes singles such as “Who Needs You” and “Dirty Sheets”.
+The album was released on June 3, 2014, and includes singles such as "Who Needs You" and "Dirty Sheets".

 The song "Who Needs You" was featured on the August 6, 2013, episode of NPR's All Songs Considered.
 Co-host Bob Boilen said "You can't say The Orwells without saying 'young'" and called the song his summer anthem.

 The Orwells performed on Late Show with David Letterman January 15, 2014.
 Their performance was enthusiastically received, so much that Letterman and others called for an encore.
 The band did not respond, partly because guitarist Matt O'Keefe had broken all of his strings and physically could not play.
 After waiting for the Orwells, the house band reprised the Orwells' song and Paul Shaffer parodied the way that Mario Cuomo had lain on his back, thrashing.

 On September 25, 2014, the band was featured on an episode of Adam Devine's House Party, performing their single "Who Needs You".

 On December 7, 2014, the prospering note "Who Needs You" was found in an Apple Inc. commercial for the iPad Air 2, "Change is in the Air."
-This track was also to be later found in a Rockstar Games video game, "Grand Theft Auto V" on one of the in-game Rock N' Roll stations.
+This track was also to be later found in a Rockstar Games video game, "Grand Theft Auto V" on the Indie Rock station, "Vinewood Boulevard Radio".

 The Orwells' third album Terrible Human Beings was released on February 17, 2017, containing the singles "Buddy" and "They Put a Body in the Bayou".
 The album's title was chosen because according to band members, "back in Chicago, we do not have the best reputation around town" and "we're not the most liked boys on the block, for whatever reason that might be."